 Growing up in a family with a single mom and two siblings offered me the opportunity to be glued to the television every Saturday morning and watch cartoons.

 The cartoons allowed me to forget about all the troubles and hardships we endured.
 It allowed me to escape and think about how I could make the world a better place for my family if only I, too, could be a superhero.

 The superhero cartoons were the best at inspiring me because they encapsulated the idea of confronting your problems and solving them.
 To this day, I follow that concept.
 I get a kick out of tackling issues and throwing them in jail as I head back to my office.
-This day an age, I sometimes have to be a superhero.
+In this day and age, I sometimes have to be a superhero.

 Cartoons to Watch